yureed/player-similarity/README.md

 ## Getting Started

 The code has been provided for you.
-Meanwhile, the data is being accessed from my private Google Sheets.
+Meanwhile, the data is stored right in this repository if you need it.
+Credit to [BenGriffis](https://x.com/BeGriffis) whose code I used to scrape the FBRef data.
 If you need help building this, I am happy to assist.
 Do mention me if you cite my dashboard.